Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around domestic growth expectations, it can genuinely reprice Russell 2000 ETF.
+If a headline materially changes expectations around domestic growth expectations improve, it can genuinely reprice Russell 2000 ETF.

-If a headline materially changes expectations around financing conditions, it can genuinely reprice Russell 2000 ETF.
+If a headline materially changes expectations around risk appetite increases, it can genuinely reprice Russell 2000 ETF.

-If a headline materially changes expectations around market breadth, it can genuinely reprice Russell 2000 ETF.
+If a headline materially changes expectations around market breadth expands, it can genuinely reprice Russell 2000 ETF.

 Headlines that are often noise